 Combined sanitary drains

-The ongoing maintenance of a combined sanitary drain is the responsibility of the owners of the properties served by the drain.
+Combined sanitary drains are not owned by Council or QUU.
+The ongoing maintenance of a combined sanitary drain is the responsibility of the owners of the properties serviced by the drain.
 Each owner must ensure that the section of the combined sanitary drain located within the boundaries of their property complies with the requirements of the Plumbing and Drainage Act 2002, clause 128G, and is kept in good condition and operating properly.
-Any defects that occur in the combined sanitary drain must be rectified by the owner of the property that contains the defective section of drain.
+Any defects that occur in the combined sanitary drain must be rectified by the owner of the property that contains the defective section of a drain.

 How do I come off a combined sanitary drain?